Interview with Maleficent Producer Don Hahn

 About Don Hahn (born November 25, 1955) is an American film producer who is credited with producing some of the most successful animated films in recent history including The Lion King and Beauty and the Beast, the first animated film to be nominated by the Academy of Motion Picture Arts and Sciences for an Oscar for Best Picture.
 He currently is Executive Producer of the Disneynature films, and owns his own film production company, Stone Circle Pictures.
 Please visit Wikipedia.org here to learn more about Don Hahn, his biography is fascinating! *bio credit Wikipedi.org

-I am so excited to share this interview with you, enjoy:
+I am so excited to share this interview with Don Hahn with all of you!

 Q: What was the most challenging thing about producing MALEFICENT?